ALASdoo/alasdoo_com_v2/content/english/team.md

     link: '/careers#jobs'
   image_item:
   - image: "images/home-gallery/01.jpg"
+    alt: "Workshop about testing in a pleasent homely meeting space."
   - image: "images/home-gallery/02.jpg"
+    alt: "Two collegues playing sony playstation and drinking martini."
   - image: "images/home-gallery/03.jpg"
+    alt: "Developers writing code at a workshop in an office with big painting of a native american on the wall."
   - image: "images/home-gallery/04.jpg"
+    alt: "Roleplay between three collegues at a workshop in a pleasent homey atmosphere."
   - image: "images/home-gallery/05.jpg"
+    alt: "Two elegant young women taking photos of their coctails at an office party in the garden."
   - image: "images/home-gallery/06.jpg"
+    alt: "Six collegues laughing and playing jungle speed at the office party."
   - image: "images/home-gallery/07.jpg"
+    alt: "Young people mingling at a christmas office party."
   - image: "images/home-gallery/08.jpg"
+    alt: "Young professionals in halloween masks at the office party."
   - image: "images/home-gallery/09.jpg"
+    alt: "Company employees and a kid posing in nature, dressed in laser tag geer."
   - image: "images/home-gallery/10.jpg"
+    alt: "Two young women laughing and driving in a golf cart at a company event."
 ---